Do You Need To Rent A Restaurant Space To Expand Your Food Business?

 Last updated: Mar 17, 2022

 Growing a business is all about expansion and for many food businesses, the obvious way to grow is to open a new restaurant.
-This might mean renting your very first commercial set-up if you are a fledgling small business, or opening in a new location if your first restaurant, or restaurants, have done well.
+This might mean using a rental space or licensing a kitchen as your very first commercial set-up as a fledgling small business.
+Or it could be opening in a new location if your first restaurant, or restaurants, have done well.
 But is that actually the best business decision?
 Let’s take a look.

 Opening A Restaurant Feels Like A Logical First Step For Many Food Businesses